News & Tips

 Single leg hamstring bridge

-If you suffer acute or chronic hamstring strains or just want some advice on avoiding injuries during the season come and see one of our Macquarie Street Physios in Sydney’s CBD.
+If you suffer acute or chronic hamstring strains or just want some advice on avoiding injuries during the season come and see one of our Macquarie Street Physiotherapists located in the Sydney City CBD.
+We specialise in sport physiotherapy and keeping you moving.

 - Darryl G. Thelan et al. (2006) ‘Neuromusculoskeletal Models Provide Insights into the Mechanisms and Rehabilitation of Hamstring Strains